-I love the community helpers unit!
-It’s so important to teach young children who the helpers are in their community.
+I love community helpers preschool activities!
+It’s an important concept to teach young children about the people who live and work around them.
 Some of these might be people that your kids see every day, like the school crossing guard or the postal worker.
-And others are very important, but maybe not as well known by kids who live in cities, like the farmers.
+Others are very important, but maybe not as well known by kids who live in cities, like the farmers.
 Every one of them plays an important role in our lives and teaching children about these important professions is so much fun!

-- Set up a Post Office dramatic play area
+- Set up a Post Office dramatic play center

 - Teach about firefighters with this free printable firefighter play dough set

-- Practice counting with these free community helpers counting puzzles
+- Practice counting with these free community helpers for kids counting puzzles

-- Start reading with community helper themed emergent readers
+- Start reading with community helper preschool themed emergent readers

 - Learn about letters with this fun trash pick-up activity

 - Keep a nurses hat in your desk and put it on every time someone needs a band aid

 Community Helper Books to Share

 Pre k teachers understand the value in sharing illustrated books with pre k and kindergarten students as an integral piece of a community helpers lesson plan.